-Lying on her back in the stinking darkness, young Aeryn Mateyus woke cold and confused, her body one big ache.
+Lying on her back in the stinking darkness, Aeryn Mateyus woke cold and confused, her body one big ache.
 Shivering on a hard surface that pitched and rolled, she tried to sit up, but her hands, shackled to a support beam over her head, prevented her from doing so.
 Creaking noises and the sounds of sobbing, retching, muttered curses, and distant singing accompanied an unknown whoosh.
-Her head throbbed, and turning it to the side to vomit, a sharp pain at the back of her skull brought a gasp, and she almost choked on her bile.
-Her stomach finally finished heaving and she rolled back, passing out once more.
+Her head throbbed, and turning it to the side to vomit, sharp pain at the back of her skull brought a gasp, and she almost choked on her bile.
+Her stomach finally finished heaving, and she rolled back, passing out once more.

-As the girl thought about her dilemma, recent memories trickled to the surface.
-Her father’s funeral, her older brothers devoting themselves to the land and the tavern, her sisters and younger brothers blaming her for her mother’s death, and now, for her father’s.
+As the young girl thought about her dilemma, recent memories trickled to the surface.
+Her father’s funeral, her older brothers devoting themselves to the land and the tavern, her sisters and brothers blaming her for her mother’s death, and now, her father’s.
 She was inconsolable, and yet everyone blamed her!
 It’s not fair!

 A few moments of silence passed as Aeryn took stock of herself.
 Then, she heard one of the other captives moving near the hatch to the main deck.
-Twisting around, she looked through the rows of mostly-empty slave bunks to see a small blue-haired figure with pointed ears gripping a long plank with her legs and feet.
-The elven girl had managed to maneuver the plank up to the hook that held the keys and knock them to the deck.
+She looked through the rows of mostly-empty slave bunks to see a small blue-haired figure with pointed ears gripping a long plank with her legs and feet.
+The elven girl managed to maneuver the plank up to the hook that held the keys and knock them to the deck.
 The young elf struggled to get the plank in position again.

 Probably not, she thought.